The Mueller Investigation - What If There Was No Collusion No Obstruction?

 The Mueller Investigation Bears No Russian Fruit

-The Mueller investigation on Russian interference in America's election at some point soon will be over.
-Hopefully this lengthy and methodical investigation will produce good proof of what may have occurred or what did not occur in America's 2016 presidential election.
+The Mueller investigation on Russian interference in America's election at some point will be over.
+Hopefully, this lengthy and methodical investigation will produce good proof of what may have occurred or what did not occur in America's 2016 presidential election.
 So far after a year of digging, there is nothing to show that the Trump campaign broke any campaign laws.
-This is not to say that the something could be uncovered in the future.
-However, what is very clear this investigation has uncovered that there were several people who worked on President Trump's campaign that were indited for crimes unrelated to the campaign.
-It's clear that Mueller whet a drift from what he was hired to do, and astray of the mandate of the investigation.
+This is not to say that the something could be uncovered in the near future.
+However, the investigation has uncovered that there were several people who worked on President Trump's campaign that did break the law.
+These findings resulted in an indictment for crimes unrelated to the campaign.
+It's clear to some that Mueller went far adrift from what he was hired to do, and strayed from the mandate of the investigation.
+However, if one reads the one-page document, he was given permission to stray...

 The Mueller Russian Investigation Mandate Was Well Docuented